Can Ovarian Cysts Make It Difficult To Get Pregnant?

 1. Do Ovarian Cysts Disappear By Themselves?

 Yes, most ovarian cysts disappear on their own over time.
-Very rarely do they need surgery for safe removal.
+Only some types of cysts need surgery for safe removal.

 2. Can Ovarian Cysts Affect Future Pregnancies?